-The first and probably the most crucial step to avoid the flu and other viruses is to disinfect surfaces.
+Avoiding the flu and other viruses in your home can start with disinfecting surfaces.
 Germs can live on surfaces for at least 24 hours, so it is imperative to clean all surfaces.
 If you have had a sick person in your house, it is vital to pay special attention to the areas that the ill person was, like their bedroom and bathroom.
 It is important to use an antibacterial cleaner on all surfaces such as tabletops, countertops, remote controls, computer keyboards, cell phones, doorknobs, light switches, sinks and handles, the toilet including the handle, and more.

 To disinfect a surface, it must be wiped with the disinfecting cleaner, and left wet for four minutes, and then left to dry.
 If you don’t mind the smell of bleach, a good mixture to use is a 1/2 cup of bleach for every gallon of water used.
 Utilizing this mixture to mop and wipe surfaces, allowing the solution to be on the surface for at least five minutes, is a safe practice.
 After five minutes, you can rinse the surface and let it air dry.
 It is essential to disinfect the mop head you use or use a new towel each time you go into a new room.
 You don’t want to contaminate a new place by reusing a mop head or cloth that was used in an infected room.